by Jayne Cravens

 nonprofits?

 The first step in forming a nonprofit isn't creating a logo.
+Or

-program for partnerships, community support and funding
+partnerships, community support and funding proposal.

 - Vetting